Skip to main content

 Being a maid of honour is both a privilege and a responsibility.
 Here's everything you'll need to know to be the best support the couple could ask for...

 Congratulations!
-Having the chance to be your bestie’s maid of honour is so exciting – you've probably been by their side for years and now you’re about to play a leading role in one of the biggest days in their life!
-But what are the maid of honour duties?
+Having the chance to be your bestie’s maid of honour is so exciting.
+Whether they’re your oldest friend, your sibling, or the pair of you hit it off at work and now can’t get through the day without each other, you’re now about to play a leading role in one of the biggest days of their life – and with that comes plenty of responsibility and maid of honour duties.

 Maid of Honour Duties: The Ultimate Maid of Honour Checklist

-From organising the bridesmaids and advising on the best wedding dress, to giving a maid of honour speech and being armed with tissues at all times, your friend or relative is going to need your support both in the run up to the wedding and on the special day itself – there’s much more to it than just planning the hen party, y’know!
+From organising the bridesmaids and attending dress appointments to giving a knockout maid of honour speech that would make even the most stony-faced guests feel teary, your support will be required in both the run up to the wedding and on the special day itself – yep, there’s definitely more to being a maid of honour than just planning an amazing hen do!

 What is a Maid of Honour?

-The maid of honour role is typically assigned to one person, chosen by the bride, who then acts as their right hand woman throughout the wedding planning process.
-Some couples choose to have more than one maids of honour, some decide to abandon tradition and have a man or mate of honour!
+Often a childhood friend, best friend or sibling, the maid of honour is typically chosen by the bride to act as her right-hand woman throughout the wedding planning process.
+Some couples choose to have more than one maid of honour, others might choose a man or mate of honour, while some abandon tradition altogether and have no one!

-The term 'maid of honour' comes from the tradition of a maiden, a woman who has never been married, whose duty or 'honour' was to attend to a Queen or Princess.
-Traditionally, if the maid of honour is unmarried, they are called 'chief bridesmaid' or 'maid of honour'.
-If they are married then they go by 'matron of honour'.
+Historically, the term ‘maid of honour’ comes from the tradition of a maiden – a woman who has never been married and whose duty or ‘honour’ was to attend to a queen or princess.

-The role can also be traced back to the Ancient Romans who believed that evil spirits haunted weddings.
-In order to protect the couple, 10 witnesses - including the maid of honour - were required to dress in the same clothing as the couple to confuse the spirits.
-The maid of honour was to stick by the bride and protect her from any spirits who might steal her away before the ceremony.
+The role can also be traced back to the ancient Romans, who believed that evil spirits haunted weddings.
+In order to protect the couple, witnesses – including the maid of honour – were required to dress in the same clothing as the nearlyweds to confuse the spirits.
+The maid of honour’s role was to stick by the bride and protect her from any spirits who might steal her away before the ceremony.

-And to think you thought today's maid of honour role was stressful!
+And you thought today’s maid of honour role was stressful!

-Maid of honour duties and roles vary from case to case - it all depends on what the couple need.
-Some will want their maid of honour to be super hands-on and be involved in plenty of wedding planning duties, others will just want you there for the big moments that matter.
+So, what are the duties of a maid of honour?
+Well, maid of honour tasks will vary from wedding to wedding and will also depend on what the couple needs.
+Some couples will want their maid of honour to be super hands-on and involved in all aspects of the day, while others will just want you to be there for the big moments.

-Your duties as maid of honour will also likely depend on the size of the rest of the wedding party - if it's just you, there'll be more to do, but if you are one of multiple maids of honour, or there are a number of bridesmaids in the crew, jobs may be shared out between you.
+Your maid or matron of honour duties will also depend on the size of the wedding party.
+If it’s just you, for example, there’ll likely be more to do.
+If there are two of you – or a sizeable number of bridesmaids – jobs may be shared out between you.

 Maid of Honour Duties Before the Wedding